 BEFORE THEY ARE SHIPPED, THESE MODULES ARE:

-- Powered up and the example program ‘Blinky’ which is modified to blink an LED attached to pin 9 is downloaded and run to verify operation.
+- Powered up and the example program ‘Blinky’ which is modified to blink an external LED attached to pin 9 is downloaded and run to verify operation.

 - Repackaged in high quality resealable ESD bag for safe storage.